Azure/iot-hub-device-update/docs/agent-reference/how-to-run-agent.md

 ## Daemon

-When the ADU Agent has been installed as a daemon, it will automatically start on boot.
-The ADU Agent daemon reads the IoT Hub device connection string from a configuration file.
+When the Device Update Agent has been installed as a daemon, it will automatically start on boot.
+The Device Update Agent daemon reads the IoT Hub device connection string from a configuration file.
 Place your device connection string in /adu/adu-conf.txt.

 To manually start the daemon: